How To Survive Your Saturn Return

 ‘Then I hit my Saturn return,’ she said.
 ‘It’s where I lost the plot.
 When that comes, it can rock your life.
 It shakes you up a bit: Who am I?
 What do I want to do?
 What makes me truly happy?’
 She credited her new album, 30, as her ‘ride or die throughout the most turbulent period of my life.’
 The singer now has a tattoo of the planet on her forearm.

 Another person whose Saturn Return was life-changing was Caggie Dunlop, the Made In Chelsea star whose experience led to her creating a podcast of the same name.
+Her accompanying book, Saturn Returns: Your Cosmic Coming of Age, is out now.

 ‘It felt like everything was being turned upside down,’ she says of her late 20s, which were spent in LA, where she felt lost and lonely.
 ‘I’ve always been quite introspective, and I became aware that coping mechanisms, or things that had held me together before, were suddenly not working any more.
 And they were causing me quite a lot of pain.’